veithen/veithen.github.io/_posts/2012-05-15-custom-pmi-modules-in-was-nd.md

  - PMI
 blogger: /2012/05/using-custom-pmi-modules-in-network.html
 disqus: true
+description: >
+ The WebSphere documentation has a section that explains how to implement a custom PMI module.
+ This works well on a stand-alone application server, but not in a Network Deployment cell: the custom PMI module shows up in the admin console, but not the individual statistics defined by the module.
+This article describes how to solve this issue.
 ---

 The WebSphere documentation has a section that explains [how to implement a custom PMI module][1].